 As a result, there are ongoing discussions about how to measure different things.
 At times, the discussions become quite irrational, and all too heated.
 In the interest of letting no good fight go by without getting in a swing or two, here's my spin on things.

 If you let sourdough rise or ferment under controlled temperature, you'll want a second thermometer that is more accurate in the 70 to 100F range.
 I use a thermometer that is designed to fit in refrigerators, and it has a range from around -60 to 120F.
-It lets me know that my oven is right at 85F when the oven light is on.
+It lets me know that my oven or proofer is really at 85F when it's time to proof dough or build a sourdough starter.
 Of course, you need to make sure that the thermometer is out of the oven when you start preheating the oven.

 I have never been fond of the "thump test" to determine if bread is done.
 I'd rather use a thermometer to check its temperature.
 I use a chef's thermometer, the kind that has a longish metal probe and a dial to read the temperature.
 I turn over the loaf, and piece it from the bottom.
 That way I don't mar the top of the loaf.
 At 7,700 feet, I look for an internal temperature of around 195F.
 At sea level, I'd look for something closer to 205F.

 Liquids - Measuring liquids is pretty easy too.
 Liquids may be accurately measured by volume or weight.
 Common US practice is to measure liquids by volume, that is, teaspoon, tablespoon, cup.
 Since liquids have a constant density, they can be measured either way.